 The Coronavirus Aid, Relief and Economic Security Act, also known as the CARES Act, became law in March 2020.
-One component of the CARES Act, the Higher Education Emergency Relief Fund, provided funding to institutions of higher education, with half of the funding explicitly directed to provide financial aid grants to students whose lives were disrupted by the pandemic, and the other half to help institution pay for significant changes in the delivery of instruction that resulted from the pandemic.
+One component of the CARES Act, the Higher Education Emergency Relief Fund, provided funding to institutions of higher education, with at least half of the funding explicitly directed to provide emergency financial aid grants to students whose lives were disrupted by the pandemic, and the other half to help institutions pay for significant changes in the delivery of instruction that resulted from the pandemic.
 The CARES Act assigned to institutions of higher education the responsibility of determining how the grants would be distributed to students and how the amount of each grant would be calculated, within limits established by the act and by the United States Department of Education.

 $1,170,917 was awarded to meet the pandemic-related needs of students last spring and this summer.
 In addition to this CARES Act funding, the University awarded $1 million in emergency grants through the Student Impact Fund.

 Will any of this CARES Act Student Emergency Grant funding be used to reimburse the University for its own expenses?

 No. The University has not used, and will not use, any of the CARES Act emergency grant funding for students to reimburse itself.
 The Student Portion of the CARES Act funding has been used and will be used exclusively to provide grants to meet the additional need that students will demonstrate because of the pandemic.

 Will other CARES Act funding be awarded to students?

 Yes.
 Beyond the CARES Act funding for students, the University estimates that it will need to identify an approximately additional $8.5 million in funding to meet the additional need that students will demonstrate because of the pandemic.
 The University has committed $2.5 million of the Institutional Portion of its CARES Act funding for this purpose.

 Does the federal government limit how the University may use CARES Act Student Emergency Grant funding?